How do I get an SCR rifle?

 The FAQ page is a very good place to start.
 Reading though the Q&A on this page will help familiarize you with our system and some of the info we will be chatting about when planning your build together.

-1. Every build is custom and starts with a phone conversation to chat about your desires for the rifle system.
+1. Every build is custom and starts with a phone conversation to chat about your desires for your rifle system.
 You may leave the conversation with a some decisions that need to be made or thought about.

 3. I will draft an invoice with the details we have chatted about and send that to you for your confirmation.